 Welcome to our class page.
 Please check regularly to find out all about our exciting learning journey.

-The children will be enjoying PE lessons every Monday.
+The children will be enjoying Dance lessons every Wednesday and PE lessons every Friday.
 Please bring a labelled kit in at the start of the half term – this will be returned at the end of the half term.

 Below you will find lots of photographs about the learning in our class.

 We had a super, sunny day starting our new Science topic, ‘Plants.’
 We started off by looking at different flowers, naming their parts.
 We then discussed their function and created our own labelled diagram.
 Taking advantage of the beautiful weather, we took our learning outside, drawing and labeling trees on our school grounds.

 Take a look at some of our super finger puppets!
 We designed them from our favourite Indian animals and worked really hard to sew very carefully.
 All of the adults who helped us were very impressed with our sewing skills!

 Our topic for this half term is ‘India,’ and we have enjoyed learning all about the country and it’s culture.
 This week we have been extremely lucky as Mrs Sen came in to our class to tell us all about India, the country that she grew up in!

 British Science Week is always a fun-packed week, full of exciting Science learning, and this week has been no different!
 Our week started with a visit from the ‘Science Boffins.’
 We had a super assembly, where we were shown lots of exciting experiments and investigations.
 We were then lucky enough to have a workshop with the Science Boffins, where we learnt all about filtering water, food chains and keeping our environment clean and healthy.